pyinvoke/invoke/sites/docs/concepts/configuration.rst

 Configuration overriding
 ------------------------

-The lowest-level override is, of course, just modifying the local `Collection` tree into which a distributed module has been imported.
+The lowest-level override is, of course, just modifying the local `.Collection` tree into which a distributed module has been imported.
 E.g. if the above module is distributed as ``myproject.docs``, someone can define a ``tasks.py`` that does this::